UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-In order to attempt to streamline this data to better align with UTK's existing records, all existing terms were compared with similar terms from the Art and Architecture Thesaurus.
+In order to attempt to streamline this data to better align with UT's existing records, all existing terms were compared with similar terms from the Art and Architecture Thesaurus.
 The hope was to split the string field on commas and find controlled terms for each individual value so that these could simply be presented in :code:`physicalDescription/form` without the need for a unique :code:`type` attribute.
 Analysis showed that a number of values included very specific descriptions of the material type in parentheses following the broader term.
 For instance, 'marble (white Carrara and green Prato marble).'
 This specificity made it impossible to use the AAT without losing some of the information present in the original records.
-Treating these values as part of the abstract will ensure that they display prominently, which wouldn't be the case with a note value necessarily.
+Treating these values as part of the abstract will ensure that they display prominently, which would not be the case with a note value necessarily.
 To make this read more fluidly, 'Made of ' can be added to the front of the string and an ending period added ('.').